awerty1/filext_changer/README.md

 5. create_files_test.py - function for create files

 ## Measured time:
-1. Deletion of a million files occurs in 4 min
+1. Deletion of a million files occurs in 4 minutes
 2. Renaming a million files in 8 minutes

 ## Feature List: